Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

 \paragraph{Choosing the codomain of value importance} Concerning the importance measure of a value concept, choosing the codomain $C\!
 D $ that evaluates this importance $ I $ is also an implementation decision.
 Schwartz, for instance, uses the range $\{-1,0,1,2,3,4,5,6,7\}$ for people to specify the importance of a value, such as `equality' (equal opportunity for all) or `pleasure' (gratification of desires), as a guiding principle in their lives, where $-1$ represented opposing a value, $0$ represented considering the value to be non-important, and positive numbers meant different degrees of supporting a value (`supreme importance', `very important', `important', and so on)~\cite{Schwartz2012AnOO}.
 Other ranges may be considered.
 For example, importance could be specified as a number in the range $[0,1]$, where $0$ represents complete non-importance of a value, and $1$ represents its utmost importance, or a number in the range $[-1,1]$, where $-1$ represents opposing a value, $1$ represents utmost importance, and $0$ represents indifference; or even a number from the set of integers $\mathbb{Z}$ that does not limit the degree of importance/opposition.

 Of course, alternative approaches, such as defining importance measures as ranges instead of specific numbers or even a normal distribution, may also be considered.
-Another possible approach is to define importance as a partial or total order instead of having a codomain.
-In fact, Schwartz argues that this order (the relevant importance) should be used when reasoning about values, where the order is deduced from the importance assigned by people~\cite{Schwartz2012AnOO}.
+Another possible approach is to define importance as a partial or total order, rather than having a codomain.
+In fact, Schwartz argues that it is this order (the relevant importance) that impacts reasoning about values, where the order is deduced from the importance assigned by people~\cite{Schwartz2012AnOO}.

 A partial order might be more intuitive for humans to provide, as opposed to giving numerical importance measures.
-Human stakeholders may use partial orders to specify importance measures when this is the case.
-As partial orders can easily be translated into numeric values, this fits our proposal in Definition~\ref{def:valueTaxonomy}.
+As partial orders can be easily translated into numeric values, this aligns with our proposal (Definition~\ref{def:valueTaxonomy}).
 An example of translating partial orders into numerical values is provided by Serramia et al.~\cite{10.5555/3237383.3237891}.

-The implementation choice must depend on the specific application's requirements.
-For example, when discussing the values of a medical use case, all three doctors involved in the discussion concurred that (at least at their hospital) justice was the most important value (understood as requiring appropriate distribution of benefits, risks, and costs fairly), followed by non-maleficency (requiring not causing harm to others), then autonomy (requiring respect for the decision-making capacities of autonomous persons) and finally beneficence (requiring the prevention of harm, providing benefits, and balancing benefits against risks and costs).
+The implementation choice should depend on the specific requirements of the application.
+For example, in our medical domain use case~\cite{RodriguezSoto2024AWAI}, all three medical doctors involved in the discussions on bio-ethical values provided a total order, concurring that (at least at their hospital) justice was the most important value (understood as requiring appropriate distribution of benefits, risks, and costs fairly), followed by autonomy (requiring respecting the decisions of autonomous patients), then non-maleficence (requiring not causing harm to patients) and finally beneficence (requiring providing benefits to patients).

 In the example of this paper, we set the codomain to $[-1,1]$ as reasoning with numbers is computationally easier than reasoning with partial orders.
 Furthermore, the range $[-1,0]$ is more intuitive for describing opposition to a value.
-This expands Schwartz's opposition measures, as there may also be degrees in opposing a value, like there are degrees in supporting a value.
-The choice to limit the range to $[-1,1]$, as opposed to (say) $\mathbb{Z}$, is an arbitrary choice.
-Recall that partial orders provided by stakeholders can easily be translated into the chosen range $[-1,1]$, as illustrated above.
+This expands Schwartz's opposition measures, as there may also be degrees in opposing a value, just as there are degrees in supporting a value.
+The choice to limit the range to $[-1,1]$, as opposed to (say) $\mathbb{Z}$, reflects a preference for bounded, normalised scales that facilitate comparison, aggregation, and interpretability.
+Recall that partial orders provided by stakeholders can easily be translated into the chosen range $[-1,1]$, as mentioned above.